SAP-samples/cxii-shopping-assistant-ui-component/README.md

 ## Download and Installation
 ### Build library
 1. cd into workspace `cxai-assistant-angular-lib`
-3. `nvm use` or use node version specified in `.nvmrc`
+2. `nvm use` or use node version specified in `.nvmrc`
+3. Check / adjust `.npmrc` file
+    - if you use private npm registry (e.g. Verdaccio, GitHub Packages etc.) as a proxy for `@spartacus` and to host your own packages then just set environment variables to your proxy URL and auth token
+    - otherwise replace `@spartacus:registry` with URL and credentials that you use in your spartacus app (e.g. RBSC) and optionally add `@cx-spartacus:registry` to be able to `npm publish`
 4. `npm i`
 5. `npm run build` to build the library.
 Look into `build.sh` to build and publish to your npm repository
-    > You must define environment variables with your npm repository credentials - see `.npmrc` file to see which variables are required
+    > You must define @cx-spartacus:registry in .npmrc to publish
 6. To connect the library with your application add it to `package.json` and follow [README](cxai-assistant-angular-lib/README.md)
+    - If you don't have npm registry to host the package then copy `.tgz` file (from `dist` dir, after `npm pack`) into your app and add `package.json` dependency as
+    `"@cx-spartacus/cxai-assistant": "file:lib/cx-spartacus-cxai-assistant-<version>.tgz"`

 For ask product library, do the same steps in `cxai-ask-product-angular-lib` and follow [README](cxai-ask-product-angular-lib/README.md)